Rlowery1/E-Commerce-Project_React/README.md

 ---

 ## TODO
-- [] Get the search icon to be functional
+- [x] Get the search icon to be functional
 - [] Make the website mobile responsive
-- [] Clean up te gifts page, make it look more professional
+- [] Clean up the gifts page, make it look more professional
 - [] Make the view details button work on the homepage with a pop out card if the item is selected
 - [] Create an About Us page
 - [] Create a Contact page